KozakaiAya/TCP_BBR/README.md

 ## Remark

-Since Linux Kernel v5.1, `bbrplus` no longer need to be updated, because most of its ideas has been merged to the mainline kernel.
+Since Linux Kernel v5.1, `bbrplus` no longer needs to be updated, because most of its ideas have been merged to the mainline kernel.